Introduction

 - Aberdeen

-The MSc Public Policy examines the complexity of public policy, including the policy-making process itself, in a variety of economic, social and cultural settings.
-You will develop the theoretical knowledge, frameworks and tools to analyse, evaluate and develop policy relating to contemporary issues and challenges including poverty, climate change, and energy transition.
+The MSc Politics and Public Policy examines pressing issues in contemporary politics and the complexity of the public policy process in a variety of economic, social and cultural settings.
+You will develop the theoretical knowledge and analytical frameworks and tools to evaluate and develop policy relating to important issues including poverty, human rights, climate change, migration, diplomacy and the energy transition.

-We welcome applications from students from a wide range of backgrounds, including politics, business, economics, international relations, law, and sociology who are looking to develop the skills necessary for a career in public policy at local, national or international level, or in policy consultancy.
+We welcome applications from students from a wide range of backgrounds, including politics, business, economics, international relations, law and sociology who seek to develop the skills necessary for a career in politics and public policy at local, national or international levels.

 What You'll Study